dmcg/daviddenton.github.io/_drafts/cat_skinning_in_kotlin.md

 val localDirs = fs.directories()
 ```

-It should be noted that the above approach may anger the "Kotlin-style gods" because of the capital at the start of the function name.
-But this does also lead to an interesting question - "What does the presence of a Capital letter even mean?".
-If it's that we're allocating a state-gathering object to put on the heap, then we do that all the time without thinking twice about it.
-And due to the existence of properties (and how Kotlin handles them as pseudo-fields - making them available on Interfaces), this distinction becomes even less clear.
-One way of making the distinction is that the Capital letter should only be applied when we are returning an abstraction representing one or more functions.
+It should be noted that the above approach may anger the "Kotlin-style gods" because of the Capital at the start of the function name.
+But Kotlin allows us to inhabit this mixed class-based/functional world where there is no `new` keyword.
+This opens up different styles of API design to us, and also leads to more interesting philosophical questions such as:

+> "What does the presence of a Capital letter even mean and should our clients even care?"

+If it's that we're allocating a state-gathering object to put on the heap, then we do call functions which do that all the time without thinking twice about it.
+And due to the existence of properties (and how Kotlin handles them as pseudo-fields - making them available on interfaces), this distinction becomes even less clear as the APIs betraying statefulness can exist anywhere.
+One way of making the distinction could be that a function beginning with a capital letter should only be present at the top level we are returning an abstraction representing one or more functions.

-It's an exercise for the reader to determine their own path here.. :)
+It's an exercise for the reader to cut their own path here.
+I'm only here for the rants.
+Sorry. :)

-In my day-to-day work, I'm now pursing the rule of generally only creating a "Hav-er/Do-er" class as a last resort.
-Data is almost always represented as a data class (or in a sealed hierarchy).
-Try to use interfaces to represent collections of functions closing over common parameters.
+Regardless, in my day-to-day and Open Source work, I'm now applying the rules of...
+- Generally only creating a "Hav-er/Doer/Service" class as a last resort where there is state to be tracked.
+- Using interfaces to represent collections of one or more functions closing over common parameters.

-David's rule: "Wherever possible, don't allocate an object special identity when it is only providing partial application".

-Class Vs function.
-A class is a collections of related functions.
-The "name" Denotes that we recognise we are initiating one of these collections.
-Where is the state?
-And should the API client care?
-Or be able to tell the difference?
-Example of capturing arguments by applying a constructor to create another function (or collection is functions)
+- Representing data almost always as value type or data classes, with maybe the odd sealed hierarchy thrown in.

+In some ways, I rationalise approach as an extension to the rule of "Composition over Inheritance" - we are trying to simplify and minimise the number of top-level visible class identities in our system.